 27. Fruit Picking or Farm Work

 Farm jobs are typically seasonal, so you can easily find work that fits your travel schedule.
-And, since farm work is generally physical labor, it’s a great way to stay active while you’re on the road.
+And, since farm work is generally physical labor, it’s a great way to stay active while on the road.

-Plus, you’ll get to experience life in a rural community and learn about new cultures.
+Plus, you’ll experience life in a rural community and learn about new cultures.
 Whether you’re interested in picking grapes in France or harvesting apples in New Zealand, farm work is a great way to see the world and earn money at the same time.

 28. Event Planner

 An event planner is an excellent job for those who love to travel.
 Event planners are in charge of organizing events like weddings, parties, and business conferences.
 Event planners work with people from all over the world and help them to plan their dream events.